barbaromeister/Electric-Usage-Forecast-Part-I/README.md

                                   Remove No Named Columns
                                   Make sure that all column names are  meaningfull Make sure that each value is true value..
 (In case of an ParseErrors you should use threshold to catch this values  and normalize them)

+!!
+Because of enforceable measures I Clean Other Datasets..
+My Project is on Electric Consumption